Overwatch League: Buildout

-Launch and inaugural season
+Launch and expansion

 To support spectating on broadcast and streaming media, Blizzard implemented cosmetic modifications to the game.
-Each team was given dedicated character skins with their respective team colors, names, and logos to use in matches.
-Players outside of the league are able to purchase a character's team skin using "OWL Tokens", a special in-game currency, added to the game a day before the launch of the first regular season.
-Teams get a portion of the revenue of their team's skins.
-OWL Tokens were initially only obtainable through an in-game purchase with real currency; at the start of the second stage for the first season, however, Blizzard offered players tokens for watching the live broadcast of the games through any of the official channels.
+Each team received dedicated character skins featuring their team colors, names, and logos.
+These customized skins were used during matches to easily identify and represent their respective teams.
+To allow fans outside of the league to show their support, Blizzard introduced a special in-game currency called "OWL Tokens".
+Players could purchase a character's team skin using OWL Tokens.
+A percentage of the revenue generated from these purchases was allocated to the teams themselves, providing them with additional financial support.
+Initially, OWL Tokens were obtainable through an in-game purchase with real currency.
+However, during the first season, viewers could receive tokens by watching the live broadcast of games through any official Overwatch League channel.

-Blizzard also worked to create an AI-based cameraman that could follow the action of the game as well as select key instant replays.
-During regular season matches, Blizzard employs a team of about 80 to 100 people to manage the game and its broadcast; this includes on-screen hosts and interviewers, play-by-play announcers or "shoutcasters", "observers" who use the AI cameraman and monitor a match from several different angles to present the best view for audiences, and broadcasting and technical support.
-Among those Blizzard has brought on to shoutcast matches included Christopher "MonteCristo" Mykles, Erik "DoA" Lonnquist, Matt "Mr. X" Morello, and Mitchell "Uber" Leslie.
-Blizzard released an Overwatch League app in early January 2018, just prior to the start of the first season, to provide schedules, results, highlights, and other details about the league's progress.
+Blizzard also worked to create an AI-based cameraman, capable of following the action of the game and selecting key instant replays.
+During regular season matches, Blizzard employed a team of approximately 80 to 100 people to manage the game and its broadcast.
+This team included on-screen hosts, interviewers, play-by-play announcers or "shoutcasters", broadcasting and technical support personnel, and "observers" who used the AI cameraman to monitor matches from various angles.
+Additionally, there were broadcasting and technical support personnel involved in the production.
+For broadcasting and commentary, Blizzard enlisted individuals such as Christopher "MonteCristo" Mykles, Erik "DoA" Lonnquist, Matt "Mr. X" Morello, and Mitchell "Uber" Leslie to shoutcast the matches.
+Blizzard released an Overwatch League app in early January 2018, just before the first season commenced.
+The app provided schedules, results, highlights, and other essential details about the league's progress.

-Preseason play for the inaugural season began on December 6, 2017.
-The first regular season game was held on January 10, 2018, as the Los Angeles Valiant defeated the San Francisco Shock before a sold-out crowd at Blizzard Arena in Los Angeles.
-Viewership of the first night of play through the English broadcast of Twitch reached over 415,000 viewers, while never dropping below 285,000 once play started, exceeding typical Twitch viewership numbers; additional viewers not included in this include those watching the other language broadcasts on Twitch, and MLG's own streaming media.
-Blizzard reported that over the first week, over 10 million viewers across all streaming formats watched league play, and that the Blizzard Arena was sold-out all four days of the week.
-At the start of the postseason, Blizzard and Disney signed a deal for ABC, ESPN and Disney XD to air the postseason games alongside the official Twitch streams, which would also extend into the second season.
-The London Spitfire became the first Overwatch League champions after they defeated the Philadelphia Fusion in the Grand Finals before 22,000 fans at the Barclays Center in Brooklyn, New York on July 27–28.
-The finals were watched by more than 10.8million people, a magnitude comparable to viewership of NFL regular season games.